 In a weakened immune system, or if you’re run down, stressed or not eating well, thrush and other diseases start to run rampant.

 Just like when you forget to change the water in a fish tank, after a while it starts to get murky and polluted.
 The fish start to look sluggish, then get sick, and so on.
 If you change what you’re putting in your body, you’ll feel so much better and be more resistant to health complaints like thrush.

 The following foods either have anti-fungal properties or can positively boost your immune system:

 - Garlic – fresh or raw is best.
 When crushed or chopped, you notice the trademark smell associated with garlic.
-A reaction occurs and this gives the garlic the potent antibiotic and antifungal properties.
-Avoid overcooking garlic or using after its been left out too long as it will reduce the benefits.
+A reaction occurs and this gives the garlic the potent antibiotic and anti-fungal properties.
+Avoid overcooking garlic, or using it after its been left out too long – this will reduce the benefits.
 Studies have shown garlic to be just as good and even better than some pharmaceutical medications for infections.

 - Veggies and leafy greens are so important for good health.
 They provide valuable nutrition and help your body to create it’s own probiotics.
 Be sure to include plenty in your diet, not matter if you have an imbalance or not.

 - Water intake.
 Check your water intake and drink good quality, filtered water, as additives in tap water aren’t probiotic friendly.

 - Good old fashioned chicken (cooked on the bone) and vegetable soup is nutritious and healthy.
 You’ll get the goodness of natural bone broth.
 Alternately you can look up a bone broth recipe.

 Natural Treatments For Nipple Thrush